Build versus Buy

 How long does it take to build a PDF library?

 Building a competitive PDF library typically requires 2-3 years of development with a team of 3+ senior developers.
 Basic rendering takes 6-12 months, with forms, security, and optimization adding another year or more.
-Edge case handling never truly ends—after 26 years, we still encounter new ones.
+Edge case handling doesn't really finish; we still encounter new ones after 26 years.

 What does building a PDF library cost?

-Initial development costs typically exceed $1 million (3 developers × $175,000 × 2 years).
+Initial development costs typically exceed $1 million (3 developers at $175,000 each, over 2 years).
 This excludes ongoing maintenance, security updates, and the opportunity cost of those developers not working on your core product.
 Five-year total cost of ownership is significantly higher.

 When should you build your own PDF library?